omniborg/FaceCommand/README.md

   -head tilt compensation (in progress)

-  -deadzones (in progress)

-Each gesture has its own trigger thresholds and sensitivity
+Each gesture has its own trigger threshold, sensitivity, and dead zone

-  -trigger actions can be key presses, mouse functions, macros that combine both, and Xbox controller functions including analog
+  -trigger actions can be key presses, mouse functions, macros that combine both, cmd commands and program launches, and Xbox controller functions including analog

   -trigger mode can be single press, hold for x(ms), toggle, and analog